-Compaq TCP/IP Services for OpenVMS Optional Components Configuration Menu
+HP TCP/IP Services for OpenVMS Optional Components Configuration Menu

-- 1 Configure PWIP Driver (for DECnet-Plus and PATHWORKS) - 2 Configure SRI QIO Interface (INET Driver) - 3 Set up Anonymous FTP Account and Directories - 4 Configure Kerberos Applications - A Configure options 1 3 - [E] Exit menu
+'''

+Configure PWIP Driver (for DECnet-Plus and PATHWORKS)

+Configure SRI QIO Interface (INET Driver)

+Set up Anonymous FTP Account and Directories

+Configure Kerberos Applications

+Configure failSAFE IP

+A - Configure options 1 - 5

+[E] - Exit menu

+'''

-Choose the options that are appropriate for your system: the PWIP Driver, the SRI QIO Interface, Anonymous FTP Accounts and Directories, or Kerberos authentication for TELNET.
+Choose the options that are appropriate for your system: the PWIP Driver, the SRI QIO Interface, Anonymous FTP Accounts and Directories, Kerberos authentication for TELNET, and failSAFE IP (provides IP address failover capability for multiple interfaces on a host or cluster).

 - If you want to run PATHWORKS for OpenVMS (Advanced Server), Advanced Server for OpenVMS, or DECnet over TCP/IP, configure the PWIP driver by choosing option 1.
-In addition, refer to the appropriate documentation for the layered product. - If you run or develop applications that use the SRI QIO API, choose option 2. - If you want to allow Anonymous FTP access, choose option 3 to set up an Anonymous FTP account and directories.
+In addition, refer to the appropriate documentation for the layered product. - If you run or develop applications that use the SRI QIO API, choose option 2.

+- If you want to allow Anonymous FTP access, choose option 3 to set up an Anonymous FTP account and directories.
 Make sure you obtain the necessary user information code (UIC) (see Section 1.2.8) and determine guest user privileges. - If you want to provide the security benefits of Kerberos authentication for the TELNET server, choose option 4 to configure Kerberos.
-For details about configuring Kerberos support, see Section 3.3.7.1.
+For details about configuring Kerberos support, see Section 3.3.7.1. - If you want to provide IP address failover capability for multiple interfaces on a host or cluster, choose option 5 to configure failSAFE IP.
+For details about configuring failSAFE IP support, see Section 3.3.7.2.
+More information is available also in the HP TCP/IP Services for OpenVMS Management manual.